romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-For a custom GitHub Action designed to deploy applications to multiple cloud platforms, what is the most effective method to manage and configure platform-specific deployment settings?
+Q: For a custom GitHub Action designed to deploy applications to multiple cloud platforms, what is the most effective method to manage and configure platform-specific deployment settings?
 <details><summary>Show the answer</summary><p>

 - **Require users to store platform-specific settings as encrypted secrets in their GitHub repository and reference these in the action**